·

 Have those big goals – Do DREAM BIG!!
 But, when it comes to creating an action plan to make those dreams your reality – be realistic.
 There are lots of ways you can do this.
 I have a free planning worksheet you can download to help you break your goals down.

-Clear and achievable goals reduces the risk of perfectionism as it builds your confidence as you move along.
+Clear and achievable (smaller) goals reduce the risk of perfectionism as it removes the overwhelm when you sit down to begin.
+Instead of looking at the whole mountain, you're looking at smaller, achievable and less daunting steps, which builds your confidence as you move along.

 Take Action to Grow Confidence

-Perfectionism can mean it’s hard to even make a start.
-It can feel so much easier to avoid and put it off, even if it’s something you really want to do.
-Avoiding it helps to remove the discomfort.
+Perfectionism can make starting difficult.
+It's far easier, and feels much more comfortable to avoid, and put it off – even if it’s something you really want to do.
+Avoiding it altogether will remove the feeling of discomfort.

-Once you adopt a growth mindset, you give yourself permission to mess things up, or get things wrong without shame!
+But when you give yourself permission to be a beginner, to mess things up, or get things wrong without shame, you will release the fear that's keeping you frozen.

-Learn how to become more reflective, and allow yourself to be vulnerable.
-When you show yourself grace and compassion, you can learn so much.
+Become more reflective, and allow yourself to be vulnerable.
+When you show yourself grace and compassion, you will learn so much.
 Get used to asking for feedback from others so that you can continually develop and improve your skills and your confidence.

-Get used to receiving feedback that identifies areas for development.
-It's not an attack on you as a person or on your ability.
-When feedback is done right, it's just a way to support your learning and development.
+Ask for feedback when you're stuck or feeling uncertain.
+When feedback is done right, it's a brilliant way to support your learning and development.
 It's incredibly valuable, so getting comfortable with not always getting it ‘right' is essential.

 See setbacks as learning points.
-If you’re a perfectionist, setbacks can be highly triggering, with that all-or-nothing thinking convincing you it's all over!
-Instead, accept that things happen, and take these things as lessons to help you perfect your skills!
+If you’re a perfectionist, setbacks can be highly triggering.
+The all-or-nothing thinking may try to convince you it's a failure and you may as well quit… Instead, accept that things happen, and take challenges or uncertainty as lessons that will help you move towards your true goal.

-Try to not wait until things are all lined up before you make a start.
+Try to not wait until everything is lined up before you make a start.
 Go into things with the attitude of “I am aiming for good enough.
 I can improve it once I’ve finished this draft”.

 It's a good idea to make sure you have some boundaries in place for this though.
 Limit yourself to around 20 minutes to make any changes.
 Only allow yourself 2 or 3 edits, and then step away and let it go.